 Baby Turtles, a lot, perhaps 50+.
 Many female RWBBs.
 A

-(to me or another male?).
-Near the site, there is
+or another male?).
+Near the site, there is a tree hole

 for nesting